HGKczky/MediaDownloader/README.md

 # MediaDownloader
-A start to a media downloader made using java
+A start to a media downloader using java

 java MediaDownloader.java